 - 3/4 cup finely grated Pecorino Romano cheese

 - 3/4 cup all-purpose flour, plus more for kneading and rolling out the dough

 - 1/4 teaspoon baking powder

 - 1 tablespoon unsalted butter, cut into quarters

-Preheat the oven to 350 degrees F and cover two large baking sheets with parchment paper.
+- Preheat the oven to 350 degrees F and line 2 large baking sheets with parchment paper.

-Divide the dough in half and roll out one at a time into thin (1/8-inch thick) rectangles, dusting your rolling surface and pin with flour to prevent sticking, as it is a soft dough.
-Cut into square/rectangular cracker shapes and transfer to the baking sheets.
-I make mine on the larger side, about 3 inches by 2 inches.
-You may have to bake them in two batches depending on the size of your sheets.
+- Divide the dough in half and roll out one piece at a time into a thin (1/8-inch thick) rectangle, dusting your rolling surface and pin with flour to prevent sticking — it is a soft dough.

-Bake the crackers for about 10-12 minutes, switching and rotating the sheets in the oven halfway through.
+- Bake crackers for about 10-12 minutes, switching and rotating the sheets in the oven halfway through.
 Keep an eye on them as the crackers on the edge may brown more quickly.

 - Pull the entire parchment paper sheet with the crackers onto a rack to cool.

 - Repeat with any additional dough as necessary.